Kansas shooting survivor recalls deadly night at the bar

 The peacefulness was short-lived.
 Within 30 minutes, the friends had heard other patrons saying the man had returned with a gun.

-Madasani recalled that what happened next was almost too fast to react to.
+Madasani recalled how what happened next was almost too fast to react to.

 "I heard a loud pop right next to my ear, kind of a loud pop."